 In Variety’s review of Avengers: Endgame, Peter Debruge writes, “If ‘Infinity War’ built inexorably to an ‘inevitable’ conclusion (as Thanos arrogantly describes his victory), that was made possible by the filmmakers’ daring choice of positioning their villain as a deeply unconventional protagonist: It was Thanos who undertook the ‘hero’s journey’ of that film, wildly outnumbered by the Avengers in his quest to amass the Infinity Stones.”

-With Thanos (Josh Brolin) as the hero of the story, it’s easy to see how Infinity War hits all the beats.
-The following beat sheet looks at the story specifically through this lens, focusing on Thanos’s journey in the story… with the Avengers as the enemies.
+With Thanos (Josh Brolin) as the hero of the story, it’s easy to see how Infinity War hits all of Blake Snyder’s story beats.
+The following Save the Cat!® beat sheet looks at the story specifically through this lens, focusing on Thanos’s journey in the story… with the Avengers as the enemies.

 Opening Image: In the depths of space, Thanos attacks and boards the Asgardian ship.

 Theme Stated: Thanos explains his reasoning, saying, “Dread it, run from it… destiny arrives all the same.”
 This is the thematic premise: will Thanos be able to do whatever is necessary to fulfill his destiny?

 Set-Up: Having already obtained the Power Stone, Thanos takes the Tesseract containing the Space Stone from Loki.
 Ebony Maw declares that no other being has ever held more than one Infinity Stone, and Thanos is determined to possess them all.
 He knows that he alone can save the universe from devouring itself of resources.
 The current state of the universe is one of stasis=death.
 Among the other things that need fixing are that two of the Infinity Stones are still on Earth, with the location of the Soul Stone unknown.